cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerplatform.md

-Once tenant isolation is turned on, inbound (connections to the tenant from external tenants) and outbound (connections from the tenant to external tenants) cross-tenant connections are blocked by Power Platform even if the user presents valid credentials to the Microsoft Entra -secured data source.
+Once tenant isolation is turned on, inbound (connections to the tenant from external tenants) and outbound (connections from the tenant to external tenants) cross-tenant connections are blocked by Power Platform even if the user presents valid credentials to the Microsoft Entra-secured data source.

 ### Policies